ScooloV/bbpedia/docs/matched_play/guide.md

 The teams that qualify for the second round will then play a knockout style tournament, where the winning team will advance through the event and the losing team will be eliminated - though these teams should still continue to play the other teams eliminated during this round to determine their final overall standing!
 For example, if eight teams qualify for the knockout round, then after the first game in this stage there will be the four winning teams playing for places 1 to 4. and the four losing teams playing for places 5 to 8.

-In this knockout format, if two teams draw with each other, then they should play extra time as explained on page 67 of the *Blood Bowl Rulebook.*
+In this knockout format, if two teams draw with each other, then they should play extra time as explained on [page 67 of the *Blood Bowl Rulebook*](../core_rules/the_rules_of_blood_bowl.md#extra-time).

 It can also be a good idea to have a knockout stage wallchart showing the path victory for each team.
 We have provided a blank version of this in this guide that you can photocopy for your own events.